Modeling Rising Equity Glide paths in early retirement

 SORR at Year One

-What if there is a bear market lasting three years and another significant decline in year nine?
+What if a bear market lasts three years and another significant decline in year nine?

 Sequence of return risk and rising equity glide paths